Marvelous and the Black Hole

 Marvelous and the Black Hole is a 2021 American bildungsroman comedy drama written and directed by Kate Tsang.
 The plot focuses on Sammy Ko (played by Miya Cech), a rebellious teenager reeling from the death of her mother, who befriends and is comforted by a surly magician (played by Rhea Perlman).
 The movie also stars Leonardo Nam, Beth Hall, Keith Powell, Lucy DeVito and Jonathan Slavin.

-The film premiered at the 2021 Sundance Film Festival and premiered in theaters on April 22, 2022.
+The film premiered on February 2, 2021 at the Sundance Film Festival and premiered in theaters on April 22, 2022.